MengmaoR/Knowledge-Graph-RAG/README.md

    Replace `uri`, `user`, and `password` with the information from your Neo4j instance.

+   And you may need to change some of the code in the `create_knowledge_graph.py` file to match the data you have.

 3. **Run the Script**
    After modifying the connection information, run the following command to build the knowledge graph: